SynoCommunity/spksrc/CONTRIBUTING.md

 Content:

-* In the issue body, describe what you did, what you expected to happen and what actually happened;
+* Describe what you did, what you expected to happen and what actually happened;
 * Which steps to perform to reproduce what happened;
 * Model, arch and DSM version of your NAS.
 See [Architecture per Synology model](https://github.com/SynoCommunity/spksrc/wiki/Architecture-per-Synology-model);
 * Provide log files if available.
 Sometimes a log is shown in Package Center for that package.
 There might be a log available at `/usr/local/{package}/var/`;